7gxycn08/WinGetCreateGui/README.md

 # WinGetCreateGui
 Unofficial Gui for WinGetCreate.

-Easily generate WinGet YAML manifests for your projects.
+Easily generate and validate WinGet YAML manifests for your projects.